X16Community/x16-smc/README.md

 ## Write flash (0x92)

-This command writes one byte to flash memory at the target address specified with command offset 0x90.
+Writes one byte to flash memory at the target address specified with command offset 0x90.
 It is only possible to update the bootloader section of the flash memory (0x1E00-0x1FFF).

 Flash memory is programmed one page (64 bytes) at a time.
 Bytes sent with this command are stored in a temporary buffer until a page is filled.
-When a page is filled, the temporary buffer is written to flash memory.
+When a page is filled, the temporary buffer is automatically written to flash memory.

-The target address is auto-incremented after the operation.
+The target address is incremented after the operation.

 In order to use this command, you first need to activate flash write mode with command offset 0x93.